algorandfoundation/spm-lcov-action-functions/README.md

+# Fork

-# SPM lcov action
+# SPM lcov action functions

-Swift Package Manager Code Coverage Report.
+Swift Package Manager Code Coverage Report /w Detailed Functions

+This is a fork of Maxime Epain's spm-lcov-action Github Action.
+Unlike his, this one passes in the -show-functions command, hardcoded to the Sources directory (standard for Swift Package Manager-templated Swift project), giving more detailed information on which functions are not fully covered or covered at all.

 ## Summary Report